Youth Pheasant Hunt

 Open Area: Statewide on private and public land.
 All public road rights-of-way are closed to pheasant hunting during this season, except for the one-half of the road right-of-way next to and part of public hunting lands.

 Possession Limit: 15 rooster pheasants taken according to the daily limit

 Shooting Hours: 10 a.m.
 (Central Time) to sunset.

-See the Hunting and Trapping Handbook for a more complete set of rules.
+See Hunting Regulations for a more complete set of rules.